 4. Subscriber is a private business development company as defined in section 202(a)(22) of the Investment Advisors Act of 1940; or

-5. Subscriber is (i) an organization described in section 501(c)(3) of the Internal Revenue Code, (ii) a corporation, (iii) a Massachusetts or similar business trust, or (iv) a partnership, in any case, not formed for the specific purpose of acquiring the , with total assets in excess of $5,000,000; or
+5. Subscriber is (i) an organization described in section 501(c)(3) of the Internal Revenue Code, (ii) a corporation, (iii) a Massachusetts or similar business trust, or (iv) a partnership, in any case, not formed for the specific purpose of acquiring the Certificates Certificate, with total assets in excess of $5,000,000; or

-6. Subscriber is a trust, with total assets in excess of $5,000,000, not formed for the specific purpose of acquiring the , whose purchase is directed by a sophisticated person as described in Rule 506(b)(2)(ii), promulgated under the Securities Act; or
+6. Subscriber is a trust, with total assets in excess of $5,000,000, not formed for the specific purpose of acquiring the Certificates Certificate, whose purchase is directed by a sophisticated person as described in Rule 506(b)(2)(ii), promulgated under the Securities Act; or

 7. Subscriber is a trust with respect to which the grantor(s) has retained absolute power in his or her sole discretion to amend or revoke the trust at any time and such grantor(s) is an accredited investor as indicated in items 1 or 2 above; or